the 2023 season is underway at the Memorial Church of All Angels

-Please join us to begin the season at our 10:30 a.m. worship.
+Please join us at our 10:30 a.m. worship.
 All are welcome!
 We are continuing the tradition of “Lemonade on the Lawn,” Following the Service and just outside the Church.
 We would love volunteers to keep things running smoothly.
 Various volunteer opportunities are listed below.
 If you get a call, please agree to be one who serves.

 |Whitney Janeway||Senior Warden, Ministry|